 Abstention is not considered as voting.
 The CA System Chair shall normally not vote, but if the votes are equally divided the Chair shall decide on the action to be taken.

 Decisions are normally taken during meetings.
 Between meetings, if the CA System Chair so decides, voting takes place by correspondence.
-The quorum is achieved if half the number of the Member Bodies is participating in a vote by correspondence.
+The quorum is achieved if half the number of the Voting Member Bodies is participating in a vote by correspondence.
+Abstention is counted in deciding whether a quorum has been achieved but not in deciding a simple majority.

 Voting by correspondence utilizes the following process: